 Car parking and arrival

-There is ample car parking on site (the majority on grass) and a small number of allocated hard standing disabled parking spaces.
+There is ample car parking on site and a small number of allocated hard standing disabled parking spaces.
 There are no concessions for Blue Badge holders.

 There are two car parking payment machines in the main precinct – one on ground level, and the other up a step.
-Parking can paid for in the Gift Shop, Ticket Offices, Reception and Guest Services.
+Parking can be paid for at these pay stations.
 The telephone number for our Security department is located on the payment machines should you experience any problems.

-The majority of surfaces around the park are level, however there is a gravel area in the Fairground.
+The majority of surfaces around the park are level, however there is a gravel area in the Adventure Zone.
 There is lighting in the main precinct, but not on the fields.

 The drop off area by the main gate has a dropped kerb.